Trayce Jackson-Davis

-Trayce Jackson-Davis (né Davis; born February 22, 2000), more commonly referred to by his initials "TJD", is an American professional basketball player for the Golden State Warriors of the National Basketball Association (NBA).
+Trayce Jackson-Davis (né Davis; born February 22, 2000), more commonly referred to by his initials "TJD", is an American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
 He played college basketball for the Indiana Hoosiers.
-He was selected 57th overall in the 2023 NBA draft.
+He was selected 57th overall in the 2023 NBA draft by the Golden State Warriors.
+Jackson-Davis played nearly 3 full seasons with the Warriors before he was traded to the Raptors in February of 2026.

 Early life

 Jackson-Davis grew up in Greenwood, Indiana.
 When he was four, he fractured his skull in a home accident with a resistance band; the surgery left him with scars above both ears.
 When he was six, an accident with a golf club fractured his cheekbone and eye socket, requiring placement of a titanium screw.

 In middle school, he played on the B team; his play greatly improved after a growth spurt in the summer before he started 9th grade.

 High school career

 Trayce Jackson-Davis attended Center Grove High School in Greenwood.
 As a junior in 2017–18, he averaged 21.9 points, 9.4 rebounds, 4.1 blocks, and 2.6 assists per game while shooting 67.0 percent from the field; he helped his team to a 20-win season, county and sectional titles, and the 4A regional final.
 In AAU basketball, on the Spiece Indy Heat, he averaged 19.1 points, 7.1 rebounds, and 1.8 assists per game while shooting 59.1% from the field.
 During his senior season, he led the Trojans to a 21–8 record and a berth in the Class 4A state tournament semifinals.
 He averaged 21.6 points, 9.3 rebounds, 2.9 blocks, 1.7 assists, and one steal per game through 29 games.
 He entered the state semifinals with 1,768 career points.
 On January 24, 2019, Jackson-Davis was announced as a McDonald's All-American to participate in the 2019 game, where he finished with 7 points, 5 rebounds, and 1 block in 14 minutes.